 In survival time studies, models regressing the time to event on a set of covariates, i.e., variables expected to be associated with the disease the patient suffers from, are the basis of prognostic and diagnostic modeling.
 The specification and estimation of such models are complicated by the fact that often only incomplete information about the response variable is available due to censoring.
-The most widely used representative of regression methods for censored data is the Cox model (Cox, 1972), which addresses the censoring problem by maximizing the partial likelihood while leaving the baseline hazard unspecified under the proportional hazards assumption.
-In order to motivate the methodology proposed in this paper, it is helpful to classify existing approaches as addressing one of the following problems.
+The most widely used representative of regression methods for censored data is the Cox proportional hazards model (Cox, 1972), which addresses the censoring problem by maximizing the partial likelihood while leaving the baseline hazard unspecified under the proportional hazards assumption.
+In order to motivate the methodology proposed in this paper, it is helpful to classify existing approaches as addressing one of the following four problems.

+Connection between censored and uncensored methods.
 The establishment of a close connection between regression models for uncensored continuous response variables and models designed for censored data was motivated by the problem that the Cox model does not reduce to an ordinary linear regression model in the absence of censoring.
-Accelerated failure time models (e.g. James, 1998) or the Buckley-James model (Buckley and James, 1979) do have this desirable property.
+Accelerated failure time models (e.g. James, 1998), such as the Buckley-James model (Buckley and James, 1979), do have this desirable property.

-Many authors proposed flexible alternatives to the Cox model without assuming proportional hazards, such as (partially) nonlinear accelerated failure time models (Stute, 1999; Orbe et al., 2003), spline based extensions (Gray, 1992; Kooperberg et al., 1996; LeBlanc and Crowley, 1999), fractional polynomials (Sauerbrei and Royston, 1999) and neural networks (Ripley et al., 2004).
+Model assumptions.
+Many authors proposed flexible alternatives to the Cox model without assuming proportional hazards, such as (partially) non-linear accelerated failure time models (Stute, 1999; Orbe et al., 2003), spline-based extensions (Gray, 1992; Kooperberg et al., 1996; LeBlanc and Crowley, 1999), fractional polynomials (Sauerbrei and Royston, 1999), and neural networks (Ripley et al., 2004).

-Current research efforts have focused on data analysis problems with high-dimensional covariate spaces, mainly driven by the requirements of biological applications such as microarray gene expression profiling.
+Dimensionality.
+Current research efforts have focused on data analysis problems with highdimensional covariate spaces, mainly driven by the requirements of biological applications such as microarray gene expression profiling.
 In high-dimensional situations, Hastie and Tibshirani (2004) suggest a computationally efficient form of regularization applicable to a wide class of linear models including the Cox model and Huang and Harrington (2005) investigate iterative partial least squares fitting in accelerated failure time models.
 In contrast, dimension reduction techniques are studied by Li and Li (2004) and Bair and Tibshirani (2004) who advocate the application of low-dimensional compound covariates obtained from an unsupervised clustering of the covariates.

-The last but at least equally important research problem is concerned with model selection and evaluation.
+Model selection and evaluation.
+The last but at least equally important research problem concerns model selection and evaluation.
 While classical techniques like residual analysis (e.g. Therneau and Grambsch, 2000) and the detection of influential observations (Bedrick et al., 2002) have been translated into the context of survival analysis, specialized goodness of prediction measures, such as the Brier score for censored data (Graf et al., 1999), are a matter of debate (Henderson, 1995; Altman and Royston, 2000; Schemper, 2003).
-Although censoring induces non-trivial problems for the comparison of observed and predicted response, such measures are important for cross-validation and other resampling-based model evaluation techniques (Sauerbrei, 1999; Dudoit and van der Laan, 2003; Hothorn et al., 2005).
+Although censoring induces non-trivial problems for the comparison of observed and predicted responses, such measures are important for cross-validation and other resampling-based model selection and evaluation techniques (Sauerbrei, 1999; van der Laan and Dudoit, 2003; Dudoit and van der Laan, 2005; Hothorn et al., 2005b).